wp-plugins/qqworld-auto-save-images/readme.txt

 <li>&lt;img src=&quot;http://example.com/image?id=127457&quot; /&gt;</li>
 </ul>

-I tried to figure this out, but i couldn't get the host name to make image src full or get remote image from dynamic link.
+I tried to figure this out, but i couldn't get the host name to make image src full, nor get remote image from dynamic link.

 So if you encounter these codes, plaese manually fix the images src to full url.